 What about monetary policy then?
 There's no question that slow growth, high unemployment, and significant uncertainty are challenges for monetary policy.
 Let's look at the goals set for us by Congress.
 First, there's maximum employment.
 Economists think of maximum employment as the lowest unemployment rate that can be sustained without inflation picking up.
 When unemployment falls below the maximum-employment level, workers are in stronger bargaining positions and wage pressures tend to build up, potentially feeding inflation.
 It's not easy to pinpoint the noninflationary unemployment rate.
-The number moves around depending on structural factors, such as whether workers have skills that match available jobs.
-Economists generally estimate that the noninflationary level of unemployment today is between 5 and 6 percent.
-The current 7.8 percent unemployment rate is clearly well above that.
+The number moves around depending on structural factors, such as whether workers have skills that match available jobs (see Daly et al. 2012, Lazear and Spletzer 2012, and Williams 2012b).
+Economists generally estimate that the noninflationary level of unemployment today is between 5 and 6% (Board of Governors 2012a).
+The current 7.8% unemployment rate is clearly well above that.

 Price stability is the Fed's second mandated goal.
-Fed policymakers have specified that a 2 percent inflation rate is most consistent with our maximum-employment and price-stability mandates.9 But our primary inflation measure averaged only about 11⁄2 percent over the 12 months ending in November, noticeably below this target.
-And I expect inflation to run about 11⁄2 percent this year as well.
+Fed policymakers have specified that a 2% inflation rate is most consistent with our maximum-employment and price-stability mandates (Board of Governors 2012b).
+But our primary inflation measure averaged only about 11⁄2% over the 12 months ending in November, noticeably below this target.
+And I expect inflation to run about 11⁄2% this year as well.